CQDinh153/codeu_project_2017/README.md

 PORT is the port that the server will listen to for incoming connections.
 This can be anything from 1024 to 65535.

-PERSISTENT_DB is the path to the SQLite database file where the server will save data between runs.
+DATABASE is the path to the SQLite database file where the server will save data between runs.
 # Run Clients
 Each client is started in a separate shell or on another computer.